 As I surveyed the area, no one was within sight, so I bundled the parachute up and stuck it in the pool of water at the bottom of the crater.
 Loosing the harness, I climbed out of the crater and listened for gunfire or movement.
 I heard some gunfire going on off to my left.
 I didn’t see any movement out there, so I headed toward an area that seemed to have lots of brush available for cover.

-I wondered if Fran had survived the ejection and the firefight I thought I was hearing across the small valley we had crashed in.
+I wondered if Fran had survived the ejection and wondered if he was involved in the firefight I thought I was hearing across the small valley we had crashed in.

 I ran hunched over for what seemed like 20 minutes, but was probably only 5-10 minutes.
 I began to hear more gunfire, closer, so I found an area with multiple large bushes and lots of leaves.
 I dove under the bushes and covered myself with as many leaves as I could.
 Realizing I was still in a state of shock, I found my water bottles still in my g-suit harness and began to consume them until I began to calm down.

 As I listened, I could still hear small arms weapons firing and AAA-type weapons firing.
 The FAC must have returned to the area when our emergency beacons went off as we ejected.
 I found my radio and began talking to the FAC.
 He had heard the beacons and saw the burning wreckage with people still in the area.
 I told him I was concealed for the time being and he indicated he had a direction finder on my transmissions, so he knew approximately where I was.
 He also said the other fighters were in the air and they would be attempting to suppress the AAA so the rescue forces could complete an extraction.
 About this time I saw a group of about 19 or more villagers and North Vietnamese Regulars moving through the area.
 I had previously taken my S&W 38 out of the holster, but now realized the futility of engaging in a firefight.